Security Gaps Persist, Report Warns, After U.S. Blames Iran In Election Scheme

 In emails and social media posts Tuesday, more than a dozen Alaskans reported that messages were sent to people in Anchorage, Eagle River, Soldotna, Kenai, Homer, Haines, Juneau, Sitka, Petersburg, Ketchikan, Bristol Bay, Denali Park, Palmer and the Fairbanks area, Hertz reported.

+Google said on Thursday that automated filters stopped about 90% of approximately 25,000 emails sent to Gmail users as part of the Iranian scheme.
+Plus there was a small amount of activity, the company said.

+"Additionally, this morning we removed one video file on Drive and one video on YouTube with fewer than 30 views, and terminated the associated Google accounts," the company said.
+Google said it was in contact with the FBI and planned to continue helping with information and election security.

-The exact number of recipients isn't clear, but Ratcliffe and Wray suggested that Americans should be prepared for more.
+The precise total number of American recipients isn't clear, but Ratcliffe and Wray suggested that Americans should be prepared for more.

 NPR's Miles Parks contributed to this report